informagician/plexxis-interview/README.md

 It can be viewed live on (Heroku)[]

 Even though this is a working code, I DO NOT claim it to be perfectly written or to be secure.
-There is still a lot to be done and improvements that can be made in regards to security, performance, testing, aesthetics and user experience.
+There is still a lot to be done and improvements can be made in regards to security, performance, testing, aesthetics and user experience.
 My time budget of 16 hours allowed me to accomplish this much.

 Working with [React Table](https://react-table.tanstack.com/) was specifically fun.